hyblancode/hyblancode.github.io/writings/index.md

 <h2 id="y2023">2023</h2>

-* [Trip to Cape Cod - Chatham](/writings/chatham-cape-cod/) algorithm in Python for fun and almost certainly no profit.
-(November)
+* [Trip to Cape Cod - Chatham Massachusetts](/trips/chatham-cape-cod/) "Embark on a family adventure in Chatham, Cape Cod, with sandy beaches, seal-watching, Main Street charm, and seafood feasts, creating unforgettable memories for all. 🌊🦞🌅 #ChathamMagic".
+(June))

 ## Copyright